Nickchapman3773/Uranium-Fever/README.md

 	- Allows you to holster up to four weapons on your body simultaneously.
 	- Holsters correspond to the 1-4 hotkeys.
 - Quick Train:
-	- Allows you to start your game in the Mojave Wasteland rather than the Capital Wasteland.
+	- Allows you to start your game in the Mojave Wasteland rather than the Capital Wasteland, while still maintaining the sequencing of various mods.
 	- When leaving the vault for the first time, select "memory" when prompted "Is this now, or just a memory?"
 - Pip-Boy Flashlight:
 	- Hold Tab.
-- Equi Weapon Mod:
+- Equip Weapon Mod:
 	- Hover mouse over desired weapon, press E, Press Left Mouse Button on desired mod.
 - Swap Vision Mode:
-	- ***
+	- Various colored vision modes with variable brightness depending on the headgear.
-	- Powered by a universal charge stored in the Pip-Boy. ***
+	- Powered by a universal charge stored in the Pip-Boy, but ultimately derived from Small Energy Cells.
 	- Hold G and press Tab.
 - Gas Masks & Radiation Suits:
 	- Equip to gain radiation resistance.